 If you're moving your site to a different provider, we'd be sad to see you go, but you may want to transfer your domain to the new provider so it works with your new site.

-To review all of these options, visit What to do with your domain if you leave Squarespace.
+To review all of these options, visit What to do with your domain if you cancel your website.

 Can I get a refund for a domain?

 You can cancel your domain immediately and receive a refund within five days of registration.
 We don't offer refunds after this five-day grace period.

 Your primary domain can't be removed.
 If the domain you want to remove is your primary domain, first set a different primary domain.